craftercms/docs/source/by-role/author/index.rst

 |

 This screen is an overview of the workflow for that given project.
-The project dashboard has different dashlets depending on your role.
+The project dashboard has different dashlet actions available depending on your role.

-Each dashlet has a header
+Each dashlet has a header and the following:

-   Expand Collapse control.
-Each dashlet can be expanded to be display more items in the dashlet and minimized to return it to its tile position in the dashboard.
+   **Expand Collapse control**  Each dashlet can be expanded to be display more items in the dashlet and minimized to return it to its tile position in the dashboard.

-   Refresh control.
-Each dashlet has a refresh control to refresh the items displayed.
+   **Refresh control** Each dashlet has a refresh control to refresh the items displayed.

-   Dashlet title and count.
-Some dashlets include a count at the end of the name for the number of items in the dashlet
+   **Dashlet title and count**  Some dashlets include a count at the end of the name for the number of items in the dashlet

-   Page number dropdown.
-Allows author to navigate to a certain page by  selecting a page number from the dropdown
+   **Page number dropdown**  Allows author to navigate to a certain page by  selecting a page number from the dropdown

-   Show count.
-Dashlets allow the author to decide how many items they want to see in the dashlet
+   **Show count** Dashlets allow the author to decide how many items they want to see in the dashlet

-   Page forward and back.
-Allows the author to navigate back and forth between available pages
+   **Page forward and back**  Allows the author to navigate back and forth between available pages

 |
 |